kengibson1111/go-stdlib/README.md

 ## encoding/json

-* decoderstream - like the previous example but using the Decoder stream functionality.

 * decodertoken - like the previous example but reading individual tokens from the stream.

 * indent - shows marshaling and indenting as two separate steps.